It was a natural when after seven years as associate pastor, Fr. Jason Nesbit, CSV, was named

 In addition to his sacramental duties, Fr.
 Jason manages the parish and its many ministries, but he comes at it from a youthful perspective.

 He is a frequent delegation leader at the Viatorian Youth Congress, accompanying teens to the four-day congress, where they participate in small and large group discussions, homily workshops and worshiping at Mass.

 Fr.
-Jason leads the vocation ministry efforts in the Bourbonnais/Kankakee region and last year, he organized a community-wide prayer service that drew 10 religious communities and affirmed their ministries during the Year of Consecrated Life.
+Jason has led vocation ministry efforts in the Bourbonnais/Kankakee region and last year, he organized a community-wide prayer service that drew 10 religious communities and affirmed their ministries during the Year of Consecrated Life.

 “As a Catholic community, we are called to thank the men and women religious for saying yes each day,” Fr.
 Jason said, “to a vocation of consecrated life and service to the Lord.”

 Fr.
 Jason grew up in Granite City, IL, located near St. Louis, and first met Viatorians when his parish, Sacred Heart Church, merged with two others to become Holy Family Parish, led by Fr.
 Bill Fisherkeller, CSV.

 Fr.
 Jason says he knew from the time he was a child that he wanted to become a priest, but he explored other options during college, when he attended Southern Illinois University and majored in history and business administration, graduating in 2001.

 He ultimately entered the pre-novitiate program of the Viatorian Community in 2002 and took his first vows in 2003.